 Right now, most of the content is ancient history migrated from the old site.
 I’ve tried not to break any existing links and bring everything over.
 However, things might be a little bit unstable as I complete the process.
 New content will be appearing soon (and in the future, hopefully more regularly!)

 I am currently a graduate student at the Massachusetts Institute of Technology Media Lab in the Responsive Environments group.
-My current research interests are sensor systems that enable computer systems to be context- and location-aware.
+My current research interests are sensor systems that enable computer systems to be context- and location-aware, as well as automatic resource management strategies for sensor networks that produce rich data for remote user experiences.
 Previously, I was a research assistant at Intel Labs Seattle, where I focused on robotics and sensing applications.

 - List of Publications